mrc-ide/grout/README.md

 Developed with node v22.

-Run in dev mode with hot reloading: `npm run dev`
+Run in dev mode with hot reloading managed by vite: `npm run dev`

 Build for production: `npm run build`

 Run in production mode: `npm run prod`

 In both modes, local run is on port 5000.
-Port is configured in `config/grout.config.json`
+Port is configured in `config/grout.config.json` (for running in production) and `vite.config.mts` (for running in dev mode).

 ## Tests